SivaKavindraTamilselvan/Git/Task10/README.md

-## TASK9
+## TASK10
-Working with Remote Repositories and Collaboration
+Comprehensive Workflow with Forced Pushes and Recovery

 ## REQUIREMENTS
-- Create two branches with distinct commits.
+- Create a repository with multiple branches representing features, bug fixes, and releases.
-- Identify a commit on one branch that you want to apply to the other.
+- Simulate a scenario where a forced push (`git push --force`) is required (e.g., after rewriting history with interactive rebase).
-- Use `git cherry-pick <commit-hash>` to apply the commit and handle any conflicts if they arise.
+- Use `git reflog` to locate and recover lost commits after a mistaken force push.
-- Verify the commit history to ensure the cherry-picked commit is present.
+- Document each step, explaining how and why forced pushes should be handled with care.
+- Discuss best practices for collaborating with teams when rewriting history and using force pushes.

 ## TECHNOLOGIES USED
 GIT